SehatIn-CH2-PS051/SehatIn-API/README.md

-# SehatIn API Documentation
+# 📄 SehatIn API Documentation
-⚙️This API is currently under active development.
+⚙️ This API is currently under active development.

-## Base URL
+## 🔗 Base URL
 https://sehatin-api-64zqryr67a-et.a.run.app

-## Endpoints
+## 🎯 Endpoints
 Send your requests in JSON.

 ### 1. Register a New User